Fe'i Bananas

 Seasons/Availability

-Fe'i bananas are available year-round.
+Fe'i bananas are available year-round in tropical climates.

 Current Facts